Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/5_populating_azure_ai_index.md

 ## 1. Upload the PDF document

-Befoer we can populate the Azure AI index, we need first to upload a PDF document to the storage account.
+Before populating the Azure AI index, we first need to upload a PDF document to the Azure Storage Account.

-The git repository comes with a small sample PDF document, a snipped from our Azure AKS service.
-You can locate and view the PDF under **./sample-documents/Azure-Kubernetes-Service.pdf**.
-Later, you will learn how you can index your own PDF documents using this solution, but for now we'll start with this sample PDF.
+The Git repository includes a small sample PDF document, which is a snippet from the Azure AKS service.
+You can locate and view the PDF at:
+**./sample-documents/Azure-Kubernetes-Service.pdf**.
+Later, you’ll learn how to index your own PDF documents using this solution.
+For now, let’s start with this sample PDF.

-Run the command below to upload the sample PDF document.
+Run the command below to upload the sample PDF document to the Azure Blob Storage:

 {{< copycode lang="bash" >}}
 bash ./helper.sh upload-pdf
 {{< /copycode >}}

-Let's validate that the PDF was indeed uploaded to the storage account.
-Open the storage account and
+Let’s validate that the PDF document was successfully uploaded to the storage account.
+Follow these steps:

 1. Click **Storage browser**
 2. Click **Blob containers** and **data**